Deployment Safety Tips UPDATED: July 7, 2020; originally published April 18, 2008.

-We all hate deployments, but unfortunately most of us will have to experience at least one.
-While your spouse is away there are important safety tips you need to remember
+We all hate deployments, but unfortunately, most of us will have to experience them at least once.

-- Put a large dog bowl outside by the front and back doors, even if you do not have a dog.
+Put a large dog bowl outside by the front and back doors, even if you do not have a dog.
 If you can afford it, buy a large igloo type dog house.
 This will give an appearance that there is a large dog at your house.
-I did this several times, and I was able to find one for free on Freecycle.

-- If you get a phone call for your spouse while he is away, don’t say he is not there.
-Instead just tell the caller he is unavailable and ask if you can help them.
+If you get a phone call for your spouse while he is away, don’t say he is not there.
+Instead, just tell the caller he is unavailable and ask if you can help them.
 Remember when you were younger and a stranger called your house, your parents always informed you to never tell a caller they weren’t there?
-Same applies here.
-Its for your safety.
-A stranger doesn’t need to know that you are alone and will be for months!
+The same applies here.
+It’s for your safety.
+A stranger doesn’t need to know that you are alone and will be for months on end.

 Keep social networking accounts set to private.
 For those that have social networking accounts, keep your profiles private.
-I have time and time again seen wives talk about their husbands being away and how long they will be gone and of course their city and even name are listed on their profile.
+I have time and time again seen wives talk about their husbands being away and how long they will be gone; and of course, their city and full name are listed on their profile.
 It’s an open invitation to criminals.

 Don’t open strange packages.
 If you get a package from your spouse that seems a little off (maybe the handwriting doesn’t look like his, or it smells funny, etc,) call the police.
 It’s better to be safe than sorry.
 Even though it sounds silly and far-fetched, it can happen.
 Just be cautious.
 (This was a tip from my husband).